5l1v3r1/takedown/README.md

 1. Use git push in heroku
 - cc and git verification is required
 2. Hijack subdomains, clone this repository and edit accordingly
-3. You can find tune these template for phishing
+3. You can fine tune these template for phishing
 4. Iframe based phishing is also possible

 # Permissions